PavelBansky/EchoTool/README.md

 Command line echo server and client for Windows.
 This tool is designed according to [RFC 862 specification]([http://www.ietf.org/rfc/rfc0862.txt?number=862]) for Echo protocol.
 It can operate as a echo server that sends back every incoming data.
 In client mode, it sends data to the server and checks whether they came back.
 This is a useful debugging tool for application development or network throughput checks.
 Application is written in C# and source codes is provided.

+This software needs .NET 4.0 installed to run.
+It is however 32bit and 64bit compatible.
+One exe to rule them all.

 - Server mode
 - Client mode
 - TCP and UDP protocol support